Creator (album)

+Background

 When the band first formed, Deily and Dando would swap instruments, playing guitar and singing on tracks each wrote himself, and drums for songs the other wrote.
 The first "official" Lemonheads drummer, Doug Trachten, was brought in for their first album Hate Your Friends.
 On Creator, John Strohm of the band Blake Babies plays drums on all of the original tracks, while Mark Natola played drums for the two live bonus songs at the end of the CD reissue.
 Also, by the time the live tracks were recorded—during the European tour supporting the Lemonheads' final TAANG! album, Lick (1989)—Deily had left the band to complete his degree at Harvard College; lead guitar on those tracks (and the voice of "Evan Dando" during the interview segment) is provided by Corey Loog Brennan.

 The cover is a photo of Ivan Kreilkamp, a school friend of Evan and Ben.
 Ivan is attributed with coming up with the band's name.